floridop/MNXB11-BASH/homework4/README.md

 git push origin homework4
 ```

 ### T5.3.
-Send a new submission on Canvas if you already submitted before.
+Create a new submission on Canvas if you already submitted before.